br3ndonland/R-guide/R-guide.md

 ### R packages

+  - Packages are programs written for R that provide additional functionality. **R is dependent on large numbers of packages.**
   - [Packrat](https://rstudio.github.io/packrat/) is a package
     dependency management system for R projects.
-  - R is heavily dependent on its package ecosystem, and Packrat helps avoid problems caused by different package versions and installations.
+Packrat helps avoid problems caused by different package versions and installations.
+    Packrat is separate from the general package manager like Homebrew used to install R and RStudio.
   - [Packrat works with RStudio](https://rstudio.github.io/packrat/rstudio.html) and gives each project its own private package library.